pyraxo/TextUs/docs/README.md

 - Improved architectural documentation with new backend components
 - Updated changelog with latest development progress
 - Added planned features and future enhancements
+- Introduced rubrics management and trainer feedback features for improved evaluation and session review

 ## Quick Links